SaraHoxha/emotion-detection-txa/README.md

          - **Stop Words Removal**: Eliminates common words that do not add semantic value (e.g., "the," "and," "of," etc.).
          - **Emoji and Special Characters Mapping**: Maps emojis and special characters to equivalent words or removes them as appropriate.

+### 3. **Pre Trained Model Implementation**
+**TODO**

+### 4. **Model Implementation**
+   - **Purpose**: This folder contains notebooks and scripts dedicated to implementing our emotional detection models which fall into two categories deep learning (RNN, BiRNN, LSTM) and SVM for both datasets Yangswei_85 and T5.
+   - **Files & Folders**:
+      -  Every model has its own notebook implementing the model, hypertuning the parameters, training, testing, and evaluating the performance.
+      - `data`: contains the files split into train & test for both datasets.
+      - `models`: contains the best model archicterure from each model saved in h5 or keras formats.
+      - `results`: contains the results from the tests of the models which include respective plots, metrics, and matrices.
+Each model contains these materials within its own subfolder.

+### 5. **Explainability**
+   - **Purpose**: This folder contains notebooks dedicated to explainability techniques, specifically LIME, enabling the interpretation and analysis of predictions made by our emotion detection models.
+We choose one specific instance and analysed how different models predicted and "rationalized" their predictions.
+   - **Files & Folders**:
+      - `NN_LIME.ipynb`: Demonstrates the use of LIME to explain predictions made by the deep learning emotion detection models (RNN, BiRNN and LSTM) for both datasets.
+      - `SVM_LIME.ipynb`: Applies LIME to analyze and interpret predictions from the SVM-based emotion detection model.
+      - `Results`: contains the results from applying LIME to SVM and NN models saved into two subfolders for better clarity: SVM and NN.

+### 6. **NRC**
+**TODO**

+### 7. **general_utils**
+   - **Purpose**: This folder contains scripts with utility functions that are used throughout the files in our project.
+   - **Files & Folders**:
+      - `metrics_plot_uils.py`: script that computes metrics, plots a confusion matrix, plot a training-validation losses curve plot for a given model.
+      - `preprocessing.py`: script that contains utility functions for preprocessing the  NN models such as fixing contractions, tokenization, padding etc.
+      - `svm_utils.py`: script that contains utility functions for the SVM models such as preprocessing text, saving and loading pickle files.